kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_stand_alone/function_x002a_awaitx0028yield_xx0029_x007b.md

 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 19, end: 24 ✖ ',' expected - start: 24, end: 26
 ✖ Unexpected token. - start: 27, end: 29
+✖ The parser expected to find a '}' to match the '{' token here - start: 31, end: 31
+✖ The parser expected to find a '}' to match the '{' token here - start: 31, end: 31

 ```